-9.15 The current situation is that mediation/ADR are rarely used in low value cases, whether in the small claims or district judges' court or county court jurisdictions.
-The type of "elite" mediation service most frequently used, as described in the preceding paragraph, is generally not considered to provide a cost effective option in low value cases.
-This underlines the importance of recognising the potential for a form of time limited or fixed cost mediation to be employed, which would be more suitable to a low value case.
-It is understood that a pilot scheme is being considered in respect of low value cases in the small claims jurisdiction.
+- 9.14 The most usual form of mediation in cases with a High Court value is to have all parties in attendance at a suite of rooms hired for the day/part day, with the mediator moving between the parties or representatives to facilitate a resolution.
+On occasions, mediation endures beyond a single day and/or involves the use of videoconferencing facilities.
+The parties agree, with input from the mediator if required, whether expert witnesses should be in attendance, whether position papers and/or opening statements should be exchanged and on the applicable procedure generally.
+However, as indicated above, it should be borne in mind that mediation/ADR is a very flexible process and may be adapted as required. - 9.15 The current situation is that mediation/ADR are rarely used in low-value cases, whether in the small claims or district judges' court or county court jurisdictions.
+The type of elite mediation service most frequently used, as described in the preceding paragraph, is generally not considered to provide a cost-effective option in low-value cases.
+This underlines the importance of recognising the potential for a form of time-limited or fixed-cost mediation to be employed, which would be more suitable to a low-value case.